PhilippMundhenk/NoFrillsPhotoSharing/README.md

 The minimal set of functions is functional, however.

 ## Installation
-Simply download the files in this repository and place it somewhere into a serveable directory (<directory>) in your PHP server.
+Simply download the files in this repository and place it somewhere into a serveable directory in your PHP server.

 ## Configuration
 Have a look at the config.php.